libretro/RetroArch/README.md

 Cg shaders are compiled at run-time, and shaders could be dropped in.
 All shaders share a common interface to pass some essential arguments such as texture size and viewport size.
 (Common for pixel art scalers)
 Some Cg shaders are included in hqflt/cg/ and could be used as an example.

+While these shaders are Cg, they closely resemble the GLSL shaders found in bSNES shader pack, so porting them is trivial.